python-sge/sge/doc-src/hello_world.rst

 In SGE games, everything is controlled by a "game" object.
 The game object controls everything at the global level, including global events.
-To define global events, we need to subclass :class:`sge.Game` and create our own game class.
+To define global events, we need to subclass :class:`sge.dsp.Game` and create our own game class.
 We can just call this class ``Game``::

-    class Game(sge.Game):
+    class Game(sge.dsp.Game):

         def event_key_press(self, key, char):
             if key == 'escape':